aplteam/DotNetZip/README.md

 sub/foo.dll
 ```

-then the files in the ZIP files carry only the names `readme.txt` and `sub/foo.dll` rather than the full path.
+then the files in the ZIP carry only the names `readme.txt` and `sub/foo.dll` rather than the full path.

 ## Using instance methods

 First you need to create an instance.
-The constructor requires the name of the ZIP file to be created (if it does not exists yet) or altered (in case it already exists):
+The constructor requires the name of the ZIP file to be created (if it does not exists yet) or, in case it already exists, replaced or altered:

 ```
  myZip←DotNetZip (,⊂'C:\Temp\MyZip')